Alliance Chiropractic and Wellness

 What Does ‘Clean Eating’ Really Mean?

 Remember being told as a kid that ‘you are what you eat?’
+There’s a reason that saying exists.

 What we eat and drink plays a crucial role in our overall health, energy levels, and well-being.
 Choosing whole, minimally processed foods provides essential nutrients that fuel our bodies and reduce the risk of chronic diseases and other health issues.
 Unfortunately modern diets favour convenience and taste, and often contain high levels of added sugars, unhealthy fats, and artificial ingredients.